 - Europe is statically more equal; the US is dynamically more equal.
 While there is relatively less inequality across people in Europe, economic mobility is missing.
 While in the US, people move in and out of the top 1% rapidly.

 - Lower classes are more likely to exhibit envy towards their cousins than the super-rich.
 Academicians think otherwise since the hierarchy of academia makes them compare themselves to the rich.
 Hence, they assume the same for the “abstract” poor, with whom they don’t even interact.

 - Inequality is acceptable to humans when they see skin in the game that comes with the privilege.
 It’s the rewards devoid of any risk that bothers us as [unacceptable] inequality.

 - A community is a space where the interest of the collective prevails; it is the outsiders with whom you compete.

 - Rich people are targeted by a whole industry of experts and consultants whose goal is to deceive money by selling complicated solutions.
 The simplest example is buying a bigger house just because you are rich and devoiding yourself of the warmth and the human company coming from a more dense settlement.

 - If wealth reduces your choices, you are doing it wrong.

 If wealth reduces your choices, you are doing it wrong.

 - Lindy Effect: Things that have stood the test of time are expected to last longer.
-A year-old book is expected to last another year; a century-old another century.
+A year-old book is expected to last another year, a century-old another century.

-- An award, recognition, acceptance of a paper are not usually indicative of the quality of the work; it usually indicates that a certain section of currently influential people is happy with it.
+- An award, recognition, acceptance of a paper are not usually indicative of the quality of the work; it usually indicates that a specific section of currently influential people is happy with it.

 - The richness in appearance usually covers for the lack of substance.

 - Among two surgeons of equal caliber, the one who does not look like a surgeon is the more skilled one; since he has to cross more hurdles for the lack of his appearance. (ashishb’s note: That’s what Ben Horowitz did in case of Mark Cranney)